Stargazing and Hiking at Bledsoe Creek State Park

 Bledsoe Creek State Park was originally developed by the Corps of Engineers as a recreational area for camping, boating and fishing after the Cumberland River was flooded to create Old Hickory Lake and dam.
 It was established as a state park in 1973.

 Friends of Bledsoe Creek State Park offer a number of programs throughout the year.
 Anyone is invited to come out and enjoy the night sky at their stargazing parties held once a month in collaboration with the Cumberland Astronomical Society.
-The next stargazing event will be on Saturday, Oct.
-12. Meet at the big shelter at dark.

 Next time you’re looking for a weekend getaway, pack up the family and head to Bledsoe Creek!